Artificial insemination (AI) or intrauterine insemination refers to a technique that is used to help infertile couples conceive.

-AI is therefore aimed at couples whose infertility is primarily due to mild male factor dysfunction.
-It was also used for unexplained mild infertility.
-Donor insemination is used when the male factor is affected so deeply as to make natural conception by the male partner impossible, as when there is azoospermia or severe oligospermia.
-In some cases, it is preferred when the offspring may be liable to inborn diseases carried on the Y-chromosome.
-A more recent use is for inseminating women who are lesbian but want to conceive.
+AI is often used by couples whose infertility is due to mild male factor dysfunction; however, it is also used for unexplained mild infertility.
+To this end, donor insemination is used when the male factor is affected and natural conception by the male partner nearly impossible, as is the case when there is azoospermia or severe oligospermia.
+In some cases, AI is preferred when the offspring may be liable to inborn diseases carried on the Y-chromosome.

-- Cervical mucus antibodies or other cervical factors which make the environment hostile to fertilization by normal intercourse
+- Cervical mucus antibodies or other cervical factors that cause the environment to be hostile to fertilization by normal intercourse

 - Mild endometriosis